 - (1) Click the Diskimage radio box.
 (2) Browse to select your ISO.
 (3) Set your target USB drive.
 (4) Click OK to start the creation.

-- Once the installation has completed, click Reboot Now.
+- Once the installation has completed, from the Unetbootin window, select the option to Reboot Now.

-- During reboot, Set your system BIOS or boot menu to boot from your flash drive.
-Restart, and then enjoy running your favorite Live Linux on USB.
+- During the reboot, Enter your system BIOS or boot menu and select to USB boot from your flash drive.
+Then restart, and enjoy running your favorite Live Linux on USB.